Quenched Invariance Principles for the Discrete Fourier Transforms of a Stationary Process: Results and comments

-\begin{remark} When necessary, {\it specially when discussing quenched convergence in the product space} $([0,2\pi)\times\Omega,\mathcal{B}\otimes\mathcal{F})$, we will specify the dependence on $\omega\in \Omega$ by seeing these random elements as processes with two parameters (see Theorem \ref{Barinvpri} for example).
-So for instance
+\begin{remark} When necessary, \textit{especially when discussing quenched convergence in the product space} $([0,2\pi)\times\Omega,\mathcal{B}\otimes \mathcal{F})$, we will specify the dependence on $\theta\in[0,2 \pi)$ \textit{and} $\omega\in\Omega$ by seeing these random elements as processes with two parameters (see Theorem~\ref{Barinvpri} for example).
+So for instance,

 and so on. \end{remark}